 Objective 2: To develop a communications and media strategy for public education and awareness regarding people with disabilities and their rights.

-Objective 3: To develop a Code of Practice on Disability Awareness Training.
+Objective 3: To develop a Code of Practice on Disability Awareness/Equality Training.

-Objective 4: To promote and develop mechanisms for the inclusion of disability awareness in the curricula of all education and training institutions and in continuing education and development for the professions.
+Objective 4: To promote and develop mechanisms for the inclusion of disability awareness/equality in the curricula of all education and training institutions and in continuing education and development for the professions.

 STRATEGIC PRIORITY 4: ASSURE BEST PRACTICE IN SERVICES FOR PEOPLE WITH DISABILITIES.